rsksmart/rif-data-vault/README.md

 - [the service API](https://github.com/rsksmart/rif-data-vault/tree/develop/modules/ipfs-cpinner-service).
 It allows modifying the implementation of the provider's messages without modifying the API, keeping the SDK compatible
 - [the SDK](https://github.com/rsksmart/rif-data-vault/tree/develop/modules/ipfs-cpinner-client).
 An npm package that allows you to connect to the Data Vault from the web browser using different web3 wallets

+> The project has a known vulnerability that is being fixed right now.
+See [#74](https://github.com/rsksmart/rif-data-vault/pull/74).

 ## Setup

 Install dependencies